gabesullice/drupal-jsonapi-translations/index.md

 Content-Language: en
 {type: "node--article", attributes: {langcode: "fr"}}

-400 Bad Request
+422 Unprocessable entity
 ```
 ```
-// The case where there is no "langcode" and no "content-language" header should
+// If no "langcode" and no "content-language" header are specified, the default
-// use the default behavior configured at "/admin/config/regional/content-language".
+// logic configured at "/admin/config/regional/content-language" is applied.
 POST /jsonapi/node/article
 {type: "node--article"}